Facial Recognition Technology | Benefits and Challenges

 Face recognition also has the advantage of biometric internet banking.
 Customers can authorise transactions by glancing at their computer or smartphone in place of one-time passwords.
 There are no passwords for hackers to steal using face recognition.

-by law inforcement facial recognition technology
+by law inforcement Facial Recognition Technology

 In theory, “liveless” detection, which determines whether the source of a biometric sample is a live human being or a phoney representation, should stop hackers from utilising your photo database for impersonation if they manage to get their hands on it.